flamapy/flamapy_docs/_operations/pure_optional_features.md

 rest: false
 ---

-# Homogeneity
+# Pure Optional Features

 **Description**:
-Measures the uniformity of feature distributions across all valid configurations.
+Returns the features with a feature inclusion probability of exactly 0.5, meaning they appear in exactly half of all valid configurations.
+These are the most unconstrained optional features — neither preferred nor avoided by the model's constraints.

 **Application**:
-Useful for assessing whether certain features are consistently included or excluded in configurations, indicating stability or variability within the product line.
+Useful for identifying features that are freely optional without any structural bias, which can inform testing strategies and configuration design.

 **Example**:
-Evaluating if certain features are consistently present in all configurations of a software product line.
+Finding features in a home automation product line that are included in exactly half of all valid products.

 ---
 ## Code Examples